-One of our top priorities at the Nashville Area Chamber of Commerce is supporting the design and implementation of a comprehensive transit plan that proactively meets the needs of our growing region.
+The Nashville Area Chamber of Commerce is committed to the implementation of a comprehensive transit plan that proactively meets the needs of our growing region.
+A comprehensive transit plan will create new jobs for our region and make the existing jobs and education accessible to more Middle Tennesseans.

 You can read some of the latest updates and opinions on transit from our team and Chamber members below: